-The rules of conduct within our school are an uncompromising but fair code by which we expect all students and staff to abide.
+At Manor, our school rules are the fair code that we expect all children and staff to follow.
 The rules are consistently enforced and reinforced, and through this we demonstrate the need for respect and reciprocity in our school.

 In class lessons and assemblies pupils are reminded of the need for structure and the positive impact the rules have on our learning and personal development.
 This helps us to extend the thinking of our students to wider and more relevant national questions about the enforcement of laws, the fairness of the law and the way the Rule of Law has helped shape our society.